rozbb/draft-waict-transparency/draft-waict-transparency.md

 # Data APIs

-The enrollment dictionary hosts mostly hashes, but auditors need to be able to fetch the actual assets the site served.
+The transparency service hosts mostly hashes, but auditors need to be able to fetch the actual assets the site served.
 We now describe how an auditor does this.

-## Enrollment dictionary
+## Transparency Service

-The enrollment dictionary must provide a way of fetching entries.
-First, the auditor requests the `Entry` corresponding to `$domain` by performing an HTTP GET on `$enrollment_server/get-leaf?domain=$domain`.
+The transparency service must provide a way of fetching entries.
+First, the auditor requests the `Entry` corresponding to `$domain` by performing an HTTP GET on `$transparency_service_domain/get-leaf?domain=$domain`.
 The server returns an `application/octet-stream` containing an `Entry` with an inclusion proof with the key equal to the given domain:
 ```
 struct {
     Entry leaf,